 CANADA FX DEBT-Canadian dollar climbs to 2-month high as greenback slides

-TORONTO, Nov 5 (Reuters) - The Canadian dollar rose to a near two-month high against its U.S. counterpart on Thursday as the greenback broadly fell ahead of a Federal Reserve policy meeting, while investors weighed the policy implications of a potentially divided U.S. Congress.
+TORONTO, Nov 5 (Reuters) - The Canadian dollar strengthened against its U.S. counterpart on Thursday as the Federal Reserve kept its loose monetary policy intact, pressuring the greenback, and investors weighed the policy implications of a potentially divided U.S. Congress.

-The safe-haven U.S. dollar slumped against a basket of other major currencies as traders braced for the outcome of a Fed meeting that might hint at more stimulus and global stock markets rallied.
+The safe-haven U.S. dollar slumped against a basket of major currencies, as global stocks rallied and the Fed pledged again to do whatever it can in coming months to sustain a U.S. economic recovery threatened by a spreading coronavirus pandemic and facing uncertainty over a still undecided presidential election.

-Still, a divided Congress after the U.S. election, regardless of the outcome of a hotly contested White House race, could lead to policy gridlock in Washington, raising doubts over prospects for a large coronavirus relief package.
+Regardless of the outcome of the White House race, a divided Congress could lead to policy gridlock in Washington, raising doubts over prospects for a large coronavirus relief package.
 A large economic package would bolster the outlook for Canada's commodity-linked currency, FX strategists said in a Reuters poll.

 Canada's jobs report for October is due on Friday, which could offer some clues about the strength of Canada's economic recovery.